-4K HDR can look great, but picture quality across a number of apps is mixed, so while this is an affordable 4K streamer, it comes with some caveats.
+4K on the Roku Premiere can look great, but picture quality across a number of apps is hit and miss, so this is an affordable 4K streamer with a few caveats

 It’s one of the cheapest entry points to 4K HDR streaming, slotting in-between the budget Roku Express and Streaming Stick Plus.
 With that in mind, is it a bargain basement buy or is the Roku Premiere less the sum of its streaming parts?
 A bit of both, in turns out.